 - Navigational watch rating

 - Chief integrated rating

 Continued competence courses

 Australia is a party to the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW).
 Under this convention, we comply with the standards required in STCW A-I/11.
 These standards require all seafarers to demonstrate continued competence refresher training in sea survival and fire fighting at the appropriate level.
 This requirement also includes the Fast rescue boat endorsement.

 Completion of these courses is commonly known as a demonstration of continued competence.

 Medical course component

-Under the standards in the STCW, there is no requirement for revalidation of first aid, medical first aid, and medical care certificates.
-You should undergo refresher courses every 5 years to allow you to maintain and increase your knowledge and skills to keep up-to-date with new developments.
-Refer to Maritime Labour Convention 2006 Regulation 4.1, Guideline B4.1 Medical care on board ship.
+Under the standards in the STCW, there is no requirement for revalidation of elementary first aid, medical first aid, and medical care certificates.
+However Maritime Labour Convention 2006, Regulation 4.1, Guideline B4.1 Medical care on board ship and ashore states: